 SSH has the potential to solve a lot of these problems.
 You can ship all your source files at once with a tarball or even

-git pull them to the server directly and install dependencies in-place.
+git pull them to the server directly and install dependencies or transpile assets in-place.
 This introduces a whole different set of problems, however: maybe you don't have the required privileges to install binaries such as

 node, and how about downtime or errors that might occur while updating dependencies.
 Or perhaps you don't have SSH access at all.